sdp-team-22/website/README.md

 - Have a couple frontend options
 - Adding more things to to-do
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-~So, website hosting works.
-We can host from sdp repository directly too.
-It only works for public repositories though, so maybe we can connect this public repo frontend to private backend? (not sure how to do this yet)~

 ## Running the App with Docker

-Follow these steps to run the app using Docker:
+Follow these steps to run the app using Docker while being in the repo's root directory:

 1. Build the Docker image:
     ```bash